Published On: May 01 2013 04:30:28 PM EDTUpdated On: May 02 2014 02:00:00 AM EDT

 2012: A pastel version of "The Scream" by Norwegian painter Edvard Munch sells for $120 million in a New York City auction, setting a new world record for an auctioned work of art.

-2010: English actress Lynn Redgrave, known for such movies as "Tom Jones," "Georgy Girl," "Shine" and "Gods and Monsters," dies of breast cancer at the age of 67 in Kent, Conn.
+2010: English actress Lynn Redgrave, known for such movies as "Tom Jones," "Georgy Girl," "Shine" and "Gods and Monsters," dies of breast cancer at the age of 67 in Kent, Connecticut.
 Redgrave, who's seen here in 2006 and who earned Oscar nominations for "Georgy Girl" and "Gods and Monsters," was a member of the famous British acting family, including her sister, Vanessa Redgrave, and her nieces, Joely Richardson and Natasha Richardson.

 2009: Jack Kemp, the former NFL quarterback who was also Republican presidential candidate Bob Dole's running mate in 1996, dies of cancer at the age of 73 in Bethesda, Maryland.
 Kemp, who played 10 seasons in the AFL for the Los Angeles/San Diego Chargers and the Buffalo Bills, also represented western New York in the U.S. House of Representatives from 1971 to 1989 and served as the secretary of Housing and Urban Development under President George H.W.
 Bush.